F. W. Murnau: Career

 After World War I ended, Murnau returned to Germany, where he soon established his own film studio with actor Conrad Veidt.
 His first feature-length film, The Boy in Blue (1919), was a drama inspired by the Thomas Gainsborough painting and by Oscar Wilde's novel The Picture of Dorian Gray.
-He explored the theme of dual personalities, much like Robert Louis Stevenson's Dr. Jekyll and Mr. Hyde, in Der Janus-Kopf (1920) starring Veidt and featuring Bela Lugosi.
+He explored the theme of dual personalities, much like Robert Louis Stevenson's Dr. Jekyll and Mr. Hyde, in the lost film Der Januskopf (1920) starring Veidt and featuring Bela Lugosi.

 Murnau's best known film is Nosferatu (1922), an adaptation of Bram Stoker's Dracula (1897), starring German stage actor Max Schreck as the vampire Count Orlok.
 The release would be the only one by Prana Film because the company declared itself bankrupt in order to avoid paying damages to Stoker's estate (acting for the author's widow, Florence Stoker) after the estate won a copyright infringement lawsuit.
 Apart from awarding damages, the court also ordered all existing prints of the film to be destroyed.
 However, one copy had already been distributed globally.
 This print, which has been duplicated time and again by a cult following over the years, has made Nosferatu an early example of a cult film.

 Murnau also directed The Last Laugh (German: Der letzte Mann, (The Last Man), 1924), written by Carl Mayer (a very prominent figure of the Kammerspielfilm movement) and starring Emil Jannings.
 The film introduced the subjective point of view camera, where the camera "sees" from the eyes of a character and uses visual style to convey a character's psychological state.
 It also anticipated the cinéma vérité movement in its subject matter.
 The film also used the "unchained camera technique", a mix of tracking shots, pans, tilts, and dolly moves.
 Also, unlike the majority of Murnau's other works, The Last Laugh is considered a Kammerspielfilm with Expressionist elements.
 Unlike expressionist films, Kammerspielfilme are categorized by their chamber play influence, involving a lack of intricate set designs and story lines / themes regarding social injustice towards the working classes.

 Murnau's last German film was the big budget Faust (1926) with Gösta Ekman as the title character, Emil Jannings as Mephisto and Camilla Horn as Gretchen.
 Murnau's film draws on older traditions of the legendary tale of Faust as well as on Goethe's classic version.
 The film is well known for a sequence in which the giant, winged figure of Mephisto hovers over a town sowing the seeds of plague.

 Nosferatu (music by Hans Erdmann) and Faust (music by Werner R. Heymann) are two early films that feature original film scores.